Pharoouzy/easy-note/README.md

 ## EASY NOTE API

 ## Introduction
 Never miss a thing in Life.
 Take notes quickly.
-Organize and keep track of all your notes..
+Organize and keep track of all your notes with this API..

 ## Overview
 This API has two sections in the request: message and data